Build Your Career with Construction NVQs

 NVQ Level 2 Construction

-Once you’ve earned an appropriate Construction NVQ, you’ll be able to apply for the corresponding CSCS card.
-If you’re in the process of earning your first NVQ, you’ll be able to apply for a red ‘trainee’ CSCS card, provided that you’ve enrolled on the course in question and that you’ve completed a small Health, Safety and Environment Test.
-These last for five years, which is plenty of time to complete an NVQ from start to finish.
+Once you’ve completed the relevant Construction NVQ, you’ll be eligible to apply for the appropriate CSCS card.
+If you’re just starting your NVQ, you may be able to apply for a Red Trainee CSCS Card—provided you’re enrolled and have passed the CITB Health, Safety and Environment Test.
+This trainee card lasts for five years, giving you ample time to complete your NVQ.

 NVQ Assessment Visits